Citrus Mint Electrolyte Drink – Extremely Easy

 Add freshly squeezed grapefruit and lemon juice, stir in the honey until fully dissolved, and mix in sea salt and mint leaves.

-Let it rest for 10–15 minutes to infuse the flavour.
+Let it rest for 10–15 minutes to infuse the flavor.

 Serve chilled or over ice for a delightful citrus-mint experience.